Support Honest History in Texas Public Schools

 2048px-Barbara_Jordan_State_Office_Building

-We encourage supporters of public education in Texas to urge the SBOE to develop social studies TEKS that are responsive to the needs of all Texans, grounded in honest history, and designed to support educators in preparing students for success.
+We encourage historians and others to continue engaging with the members of the SBOE to request improvements to the proposed new high school social studies standards.
+Supporters of public education in Texas can urge the SBOE to develop social studies TEKS that are responsive to the needs of all Texans, grounded in honest history, and designed to support educators in preparing students for success.

 How You Can Help